kite-sdk/kite/kite-data/src/site/markdown/guide.md

-# CDK Data Reference Guide
+# Kite Data Reference Guide

 ## About This Guide

-This reference guide is the primary source of documentation for the CDK Data module.
+This reference guide is the primary source of documentation for the Kite Data module.
 It covers the high level organization of the APIs, primary classes and interfaces, intended usage, available extension points for customization, and implementation information where helpful and